reichlab/variant-nowcast-hub/data-pipeline/README.md

 We're working with small amounts of data so we can iterate quickly.

+## Docker Setup

+Use the directions below to run the pipeline in a Docker container.

+**Prerequisites**

+- Docker

+**Setup**

+1. Clone this repository and change into the project's data-pipeline directory:

+    ```bash
+    cd variant-nowcast-hub/data-pipeline
+    ```
+2. Build the Docker image:

+    ```bash
+    docker build --platform=linux/amd64 -t variant-nowcast-hub .
+    ```

+3. Run the pipeline, passing in required arguments:

+    ```bash
+    docker run --platform linux/amd64 \
+    -v ./data:/home/pipeline-user/covid_variant \
+    variant-nowcast-hub assign_clades \
+    --sequence-released-since-date 2024-07-16 \
+    --reference-tree-date 2024-07-16 \
+    --data-dir /home/pipeline-user
+    ```

+The clade assignments will now be in the `./data` directory.

-## Setup
+## Local Machine Setup

-If you'd like to try it out, this section has the setup instructions.
+If you'd like to run or develop outside of Docker, this section has the setup instructions.

 **Prerequisites**